partageit/track-my-quotes/README.md

 - The `logger` library should be a module
 - `tracker` should be a module taking two params: options (as object) and callback
-- purchase date and price should be optional
+- purchase date and price should be optional (in result, gain.*, fees.*, purchase.* and variations.sincePurchase should be null)
 - Output as HTML, with templates
 - Output as CSV
 - Send output as mail: https://www.npmjs.com/package/nodemailer